bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

   order for a UTXO to be spent.
 The new language is based on the [miniscript][topic miniscript] policy language but adds the ability to use variables and functions along with several other features.
-Minsc policies can be compiled to miniscript policies, which can be further transformed into miniscript and regular Bitcoin Script.
+Minsc policies can be compiled to miniscript policies, which can be themselves be compiled into miniscript and used to produce regular Bitcoin Script.
 Compatibility with miniscript means that policies developed using Minsc will be solvable using any miniscript-aware wallet in the future, allowing wallets to contribute signatures, preimages, or other data needed to